Darkvinx88/TvLauncher/README.md

 1. **Add Your First App**
    - Click the `+` icon in the top-right
    - Browse for the executable
-   - Insert the API Key Before adding any program for auto-download to work
+   - Insert the API Key before adding any program for auto-download to work
    - Optionally add a custom image
    - Click "Add"